 What does NORML advocate?

 When it comes to the goals of NORML, their goals and aspirations are varied.
 But one thing remains certain.
 The objective is the responsible use of cannabis.
-While NORML completely backs the individual freedom to use marijuana, this organization has developed a scheme that fits into the social system.
+While NORML completely backs the individual freedom to use weed, this organization has developed a scheme that fits into the social system.

 NORML advocates the use of cannabis for adults, and does not support access to minors.
-Into their philosophy of responsible use also comes staying off the road under the influence of marijuana.
+Into their philosophy of responsible use also comes staying off the road under the influence of cannabis.
 Cannabis users shouldn’t be driving while they are high.

-While NORML recognizes the power of marijuana as medicine and a healthier alternative to alcohol when it comes to recreation, the organization also recognizes the potential for abuse.
+While NORML recognizes the power of cannabis as medicine and a healthier alternative to alcohol when it comes to recreation, the organization also recognizes the potential for abuse.
 Harnessing the power of cannabis also means knowing when to stop, to refrain from letting it get in the way of any kind of personal development or achievement.

 Finally, nowhere in NORML’s philosophy are cannabis users more important than those who don’t use.
 Everybody’s rights should be respected.
 That means cannabis users should be free to use, but to respect the rights of those who don’t want to or don’t like it!